jdlph/TransOMS/README.md

 ## Implementation Status

 The major functionalities and their implementation statuses are updated on an irregular basis.
-For the **ongoing development** and other backlogged / completed enhancement tasks, please see [Projects](https://github.com/users/jdlph/projects/2) for details.
+For the ongoing development and other backlogged / completed enhancement tasks, please see [Projects](https://github.com/users/jdlph/projects/2) for details.

 1. Cross-Platform Support
    - [x] Windows (x86_64)
    - [x] Linux (x86_64)
    - [x] macOS (x86_64)
    - [x] macOS (Apple Silicon)
+2. Modern Configuration and Data Interchange Support
+   - [x] Support of YAML files (as configuration)
+   - [ ] Support of JSON files (as input and output files)
-2. Path Engine
+3. Path Engine
    - [x] The deque implementation of the MLC algorithm
    - [x] Heap-Dijkstra's algorithm
    - [ ] A special min-heap that guarantees logarithmic time pop() to be used with heap-Dijkstra's algorithm
-3. User Equilibrium (UE)
+4. User Equilibrium (UE)
    - [x] Path-based UE using gradient projection
    - [x] Elimination of ultra-low-volume columns
    - [ ] An enhanced flow shifting scheme to further improve the convergency
-4. DTA
+5. DTA
    - [x] Simulation-based DTA
      - [x] Point queue model
      - [x] Spatial queue model
      - [x] Kinematic wave model
    - [ ] Analytical DTA
-5. ODME
+6. ODME
    - [ ] Load flow measurements from input
    - [ ] ODME core scheme
-6. Parallelization
-   - [x] UE
-   - [ ] DTA
 7. Result Output
-   - UE flow assignment
+   - [ ] UE flow assignment
      - [x] columns.csv
      - [ ] columns.json
-   - Link performance under UE
+   - [ ] Link performance under UE
      - [x] link_performance_ue.csv
      - [ ] link_performance_ue.json
-   - Link performance under DTA
+   - [ ] Link performance under DTA
      - [x] link_performance_dta.csv
      - [ ] link_performance_dta.json
-   - Agent trajectory under DTA
+   - [ ] Agent trajectory under DTA
      - [x] trajectories.csv
      - [ ] trajectories.json
-8. Others
+7. Parallelization
-   - [x] Support of settings.yml
+   - [x] UE
-   - [ ] Support of loading JSON input files
+   - [ ] DTA

 ## Benchmark

-coming soon!
+Coming soon!

 ## Build

 TransOMS is built on [C++17](https://en.cppreference.com/w/cpp/17) with [yaml-cpp](https://github.com/jbeder/yaml-cpp) parsing configuration file and [OpenMP](https://www.openmp.org/about/openmp-faq/#WhatIs) managing parallelization.
 > [!IMPORTANT]
 > yaml-cpp is precompiled as a static library and embedded in [lib](lib/).
 Make sure you use **Clang** as the complier for **macOS**.
 Using g++ will lead to **compatibility issue** with yaml-cpp, which is built using Clang.

+> [!IMPORTANT]
 > OpenMP requires an additional runtime library.
 Its detailed installation instruction is summarized [here](https://path4gmns.readthedocs.io/en/latest/usecases.html#target-to-paragraph).

 The build process is defined in [CMakeLists.txt](CMakeLists.txt) along with the above dependency specifications.
 You will need [CMake](https://cmake.org/download/) (3.1.0 or higher) to build the executable by running the following commands.